You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 that is not detected at the triple average level.
 As it turns out, this is not the only type of constraint relevant for (5); there is a more general class of constraint involving two-step nilsystems which we will not detail here, but see e.g. this previous blog post for more discussion.
 Nevertheless there is still a similar limit formula to previous examples, involving a special factor

-The above discussion was concerned with -systems, but of the theory to measure-preserving
+The above discussion was concerned with -systems, but one can adapt much of the theory to measure-preserving

 -systems for other discrete countable abelian groups